devcodingskill/MyWeather/README.md

 ﻿# MyWeather

 MyWeather is using .NET Maui for crossing platform
+Note: you need to get your own api key and replace as this api key had been inactive
 ## Golas
 - Use Maui shell for navigation and dependency injection
 - MVVM(S) for data binding